BriceCroix/cbx-converter/README.md

 # CBX converter

-Simple module/executable to convert Comic Book Archive files (`.cbz`/`.cbr`/`.cbt`/`.cba`/`.cb7`) to pdf or to different archive types.
+Simple module/executable to convert Comic Book Archive files (`.cbz`/`.cbr`/`.cbt`/`.cba`/`.cb7`) to pdf, epub, or to different archive types.

 Can also be used to lower the size of files (by down-scaling and/or degrading quality) and/or to convert images in cbx file to other format (for instance if your reader does not support cbx